Proofs of Proof-of-Stake with Sublinear Complexity: Preliminaries

 \myparagraph{Proof-of-stake.} Our protocols work in the proof-of-stake (PoS) setting.
 In a PoS protocol, participants transfer value and maintain a balance sheet of \emph{stake}, or \emph{who owns what}, among each other.
 It is assumed that the \emph{majority of stake} is honestly controlled at every point in time.
 The PoS protocol uses the current stake \emph{distribution} to establish consensus.
 The exact mechanism by which consensus is reached varies by PoS protocol.
 Our PoPoS protocol works for popular PoS flavours.

-\myparagraph{Primitives.} The participants in our PoS protocol transfer stake by \emph{signing} transactions using a secure signature scheme~\cite{katz}.
-The public key associated with each validator is known by all participants.
-The signatures are key-evolving, and honest participants delete their old keys after signing transactions~\cite{key-evolving,praos}\footnote{ Instead of key-evolving signatures, PoS Ethereum relies on a concept called \emph{weak subjectivity}~\cite{weak-subjectivity}.
-This alternative assumption can also be used in the place of key-evolving signatures to prevent posterior corruption attacks~\cite{long-range-survey}.}.
-Additionally, throughout our construction, we use a hash function.
-The only assumption needed of this hash function is collision resistance.
-In particular, we highlight the fact that it does not need to be treated in the Random Oracle model, and no trusted setup is required for our protocol (beyond what the underlying PoS protocol may need).
+\myparagraph{Primitives.} Participants in our PoS protocol transfer stake by \emph{signing} transactions using a signature scheme~\cite{katz}.
+The public key associated with each validator is known by everyone.
+The signatures are key-evolving, and honest validators delete their old keys after signing~\cite{key-evolving,praos}.\footnote{ Instead of key-evolving signatures, Ethereum relies on a concept called \emph{weak subjectivity}~\cite{weak-subjectivity}.
+This alternative assumption can also be used in the place of key-evolving signatures to prevent posterior corruption attacks~\cite{long-range-survey}.} We also use a collision resistant hash function.
+We highlight that it does not need to be treated in the Random Oracle model, and no trusted setup is required for our protocol (beyond what the underlying PoS protocol may need).

 \myparagraph{Types of nodes.} The stakeholders who participate in maintaining the system's consensus are known as \emph{validators}.
 In addition to those, other parties, who do not participate in maintaining consensus, can join the system, download its full history, and discover its current state.
 These are known as \emph{full nodes}.
 Clients that are interested in joining the system and learning a small part of the system state (such as their user's balance) without downloading everything are known as \emph{light clients}.
 Both full nodes and light clients can join the system at a later time, after it has already been executing for some duration $|\chain|$.
 A late-joining light client or full node must \emph{bootstrap} by downloading some data from its peers.
 The amount of data the light client downloads to complete the bootstrapping process is known as its \emph{communication complexity}.
 A light client is \emph{succinct} if its communication complexity is $\mathcal{O}(\text{poly}\log(|\chain|))$ in the lifetime $|\chain|$ of the system.
 Succinct light clients are also called \emph{superlight clients}.
 The goal of this paper is to develop a PoS superlight client.